 A prisoner of war who forgives his captor or a terminated pastor who forgives a predatory congregation, these people are not overlooking sin.
 Nor are they saying that what happened is “okay” or that the relationships involved are back to “normal” (whatever that is).
 Instead they are confessing that judgment is coming and they can trust the One who will be seated on that throne.

 You don’t have to store up bitterness, and you don’t have to find ways of retaliation for what’s been done to you.
 You can trust a God who is just.
 If you won’t forgive, if you refuse to rest in God’s judgment without seeking to retaliate, it doesn’t matter what your evangelistic tracts and prophecy charts say.
 When it comes to the gospel and the to the end times, you’re just another liberal.

-A version of this article originally ran on November 17, 2011.
+A version of this article originally ran in November 2011.